 Starting with Your Pantry: The Healthy Essentials

 - Produce: Opting for organic fruits and vegetables, both fresh and frozen, is an excellent starting point.
-And if you’re able to pick organic produce, organic foods are grown without harmful pesticides.
-Look for local, seasonal organic options for the freshest, least energy-intensive choices.
+Organic foods are grown without harmful pesticides.
+Look for local, seasonal options for the freshest, least energy-intensive choices.

 - Whole Grains: Whole grains like brown rice, quinoa, oats, and whole wheat are rich in fiber and essential nutrients.
 They are minimally processed, keeping their nutritional profile intact, and can be purchased in bulk to reduce packaging waste.